 CMT Level 3 Overview

-CMT Level 3 is the essay-based capstone exam with 8–12 prompts in 4 hours.
+CMT Level 3 is the capstone exam with multiple-choice and short-answer items in 4 hours.
 It tests your ability to integrate all prior knowledge into professional-quality analysis and portfolio management.

 For the complete program overview, see the CMT exam guide 2026.